davidhemp/geekygecko/README.md

 The database at the moment is mysql as it comes with the web hosting and the traffic is unlikely to be demanding.
 There are seperate interfaces for the three main tables as each is handled differently although they may be combined/abstracted at a later date.

+## style comments
+Filenames and frontend varibles use cammelCase and CapsCase for classes.

+PHP uses underscore seperated varibles and funcation names and CapsCase for classes.